 Add aggregations after filters.
 If you plan on using filters and aggregations, the logical (not required, but logical) flow is to do aggregations last.
 This allows you to still see everything that you’ve set up with filters.

 Disabled Add Transforms button?
 There’s a reason why.
 If you have columns with a duplicate title, the Add Transforms button will be grayed out and unusable.
 Be sure your data is formatted correctly, which includes unique column headers.

-As a tip, the logic between each transform defaults to AND logic.
+As a tip, the logic between each transform defaults to

 Pivot Data & Calculated Columns

 One major difference is that you can pivot your data before using calculated columns.
 While it was not possible previously, it is now!

 Pretend you track website sessions by source over time and you’d like to get the percentage breakdown of each source as it pertains to the total.
 You could first use the pivot table function to get the data broken out over time by source.
 Afterwards, you can use calculated columns to add the two columns together and take the percentage of each.